lcbit/4B25-final-project/README.md

 Full information on how to configure Warp-firmware is shown in https://github.com/physical-computation/Warp-firmware

 Except for the repositories present in the link above.
-There are three repositories.
+There are four adding repositories.
 The raw data for measurements are stored in the /Data folder.
 The /Reference folder contains datasheets as well as references.
-The /BME680 Driver folder in warp-firmware/src/boot contains the referenced Bosch code for data calibration and ADC value convertion.
+The /Implementation folder contains software implementation with a README.md clear documentation for the software and the referenced Bosch cold for data calibration and ADC convertion.
+The /BME680 Driver folder in warp-firmware/src/boot also contains the referenced Bosch code for data calibration and ADC value convertion.